kartoza/docker-geoserver/README.md

 docker run -d -p 8600:8080 --name geoserver -e COMMUNITY_EXTENSIONS=gwc-sqlite-plugin,ogr-datastore-plugin kartoza/geoserver:${VERSION}
 ```

 The image ships with extension zip files pre-downloaded.
-You can pass an additional environment variable `FORCE_DOWNLOAD_COMMUNITY_EXTENSIONS=true`
+You can pass an additional environment variable
-to download the latest community extensions during the initialisation of the container.
+`FORCE_DOWNLOAD_COMMUNITY_EXTENSIONS=true` to download the latest community extensions during the initialisation of the container.

 **Note:** If you experience an issue running community extensions
 please check upstream before reporting the issue here.
-If an extension
-is no longer available you can build the extensions
+If an extension is no longer available you can build the extensions
 following the guidelines from [GeoServer develop guidelines](https://docs.geoserver.org/latest/en/developer/maven-guide/index.html#building-extensions)

 ### Using sample data

 Geoserver ships with sample data which can be used by users to familiarize them with software.
 This is not activated by default.
-You can activate it using the environment variable
+You can activate it using the environment variable `boolean SAMPLE_DATA`.
-`SAMPLE_DATA=true`

 ```
 ie VERSION=2.25.1